 - 1. Turn on or restart your computer. - 2.
-Before Windows starts up, repeatedly press and release the F1 key until the Setup Utility program opens.
+Before Windows starts up, repeatedly press and release F1 or Fn+F1 (depending on the keyboard) until the Setup Utility program opens.
 If a BIOS password has been set, the Setup Utility program will not open until you enter the correct password.
 For more information, see "Using BIOS passwords" on page 38.